 Policies and Guidelines

-Scholarship funds received from other sources other than Assumption College must be reported to the Assumption College Financial Aid Office.
-The receipt of outside scholarships may have an impact on your financial aid package as they are considered “resources” to assist you in paying for your educational expenses while in college.
+Scholarship funds received from other sources other than Assumption University must be reported to the Assumption University Financial Aid Office.
+The receipt of outside scholarships may have an impact on your financial aid package as they are considered “resources” to assist you in paying for your educational expenses while in university.

 If you want your outside scholarship funds to appear as a credit on your student bill, you will need to forward these funds to our Student Accounts Office.

-*Financial Need = Assumption College COA (College Cost of Attendance) – FAFSA EFC
+*Financial Need = Assumption University COA (College Cost of Attendance) – FAFSA EFC

 Course Load Requirements